Got Wheel... ?

 Add Trade Edit Trade Close Trade

-Add Notes Split Trade Merge Trade
+Add Notes Reopen Trade Split Trade Merge Trade

-Archive Trade Delete Trade Performance Charts
+Archive Trade Delete Trade Track Multiple Trading Accounts Performance Charts

-Running P&L Mark option expiry Mark option assignment Cost basis tracking Days in trade
+Running P&L Mark option expiry Mark option assignment Cost basis tracking

 Perfect... so how much does it cost?